The Musicians (Caravaggio): Identity of the figures

 Caravaggio seems to have composed the painting from studies of two figures.
 The central figure with the lute has been identified as Caravaggio's companion Mario Minniti, and the individual next to him and facing the viewer is possibly a self-portrait of the artist.
 The Cupid bears resemblance to the boy in Boy Peeling Fruit, done a few years before, and also to the angel in Saint Francis of Assisi in Ecstasy.

 The individuals who modeled for Caravaggio were essential to his artwork.
 The depictions he created from live models maintained the unique features of each individual even when portraying characters from biblical or mythological stories.
-Caravaggio believed in the concept of "ritrarre dal naturale," or painting from life, rather than using the intellect or idea as inspiration Caravaggio often painted natural looking figures from everyday life instead of idealized figures from the imagination.
-Caravaggio's style was not always accepted by the elites, buyers, and fellow artists because of this.
+Caravaggio believed in the concept of "ritrarre dal naturale," or painting from life; rather than using the intellect or ideas as inspiration, Caravaggio often painted natural-looking figures from everyday life instead of idealized figures from the imagination.
+Caravaggio's style was not always accepted by the elites, buyers, and his fellow artists because of this.

 He was known for painting his subjects and models right on to his canvases without sketching first.
 This was seen as unconventional for his time but he would break the boundaries of traditional Renaissance painting by creating works of art that depicted people in a way that was natural and reflected everyday people.

 Caravaggio applied a precise approach when painting the models in his pieces, including non-human subjects such as still life.
 These models shared the same level of individuality as the human models but were subject to revision by the artist.
-The selection of human models appeared to be based on their facial features and the characteristics associated with their appearance.
+The selection of human models appears to be based on their facial features and the characteristics associated with their appearance.
 Caravaggio used his models in repetitive roles, assigning them to roles that contradicted their physiognomy.

-Historical Context
+Historical context

 Scenes showing musicians were a popular theme at the time—the Church was supporting a revival of music and new styles and forms were being tried, especially by educated and progressive prelates such as del Monte.
 This scene, however, is clearly secular rather than religious, and harks back to the long-established tradition of "concert" pictures, a genre originating in Venice and exemplified in its earlier form by Titian's Le concert champêtre.

 This painting falls into the period of Baroque art, which had a rich relationship with theater and music.
 Music and concerts became entertainment for people belonging to upper classes, like the aristocracy or people who held a high position or rank.
 Going to the opera or being able to view a live concert was very popular during the Baroque Period.